Working with S3 in Python Using Boto3: A Complete Guide!

 resource = boto3.resource(‘s3’)

-You can begin controlling the S3 Storage service from the moment you initialize the Boto3 S3 consumer or service in the application.
+You can begin controlling the S3 Storage service when you initialize the application’s Boto3 S3 consumer or service.

 See Also: Types Of Operators In Python: Explained